-Recently Super Retail Group has paid out, on average, around 65.67% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 8.99% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Super Retail Group shareholders could enjoy a 8.99% return on their shares, in the form of dividend payments.
-In Super Retail Group's case, that would currently equate to about A$0.88 per share.
+Recently Super Retail Group has paid out, on average, around 76.64% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 6.24% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Super Retail Group shareholders could enjoy a 6.24% return on their shares, in the form of dividend payments.
+In Super Retail Group's case, that would currently equate to about A$0.82 per share.

 Super Retail Group's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Super Retail Group's is 1.1425.
-This would suggest that Super Retail Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Super Retail Group's is 1.1451.
+This would suggest that Super Retail Group's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Super Retail Group Limited engages in the retail of auto, sports, and outdoor leisure products in Australia and New Zealand.
 It offers automotive parts and accessories, handyman items, and tools and equipment to marine and motorbike products, including batteries, car care products, exterior accessories, hand and power tools, in-car navigation systems, in-car stereo equipment, lighting and electrical products, oils, filters and additives, outdoor equipment and accessories, seat covers and interior accessories, spare parts, paints and panels, and performance products.
 The company also provides footwear, fitness and sports equipment, apparel, and related accessories; and boating, camping, and fishing products, such as lures, rods and reels, tackle boxes, fishing nets, tents, ropes, pegs, cooking equipment, and clothing and hiking gears, as well as boating accessories comprising fishing rod holders, bilge pumps, fish-finders, etc. In addition, it offers apparel and equipment for mountain climbers, campers, hikers, and others; and products for travel, touring, outdoor, garage, and shed, as well as vehicles for adventure activities.
 The company sells its products under the Supercheap Auto, rebel, BCF, and Macpac brands; and offers its products online.
 It operates 698 stores.
 The company was formerly known as Super Cheap Auto Group Limited and changed its name to Super Retail Group Limited in 2010.
 Super Retail Group Limited was founded in 1972 and is based in Strathpine, Australia.